isomerpages/nlb-biblioasia/articles-archive/features/_posts/2018-04-30-post-portraits-from-the-lee-brothers-studio.md

 [^2]:Hillier, B. (1976, January 1). *Victoria studio photographs* (p.
 17).
 London: Ash & Grant.
 (Not available in NLB holdings)
 [^3]:Turnbull, C. M. (1977). [*A history of Singapore, 1819–1975*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=5255580) (p.
 97).
 Singapore: Oxford University Press.
 (Call no.: RDLKL 959.57 TUR)
 [^4]:[Turnbull](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=5255580), 1977, p.
 103.
-[^5]:Ong Ong Siang’s One Hundred Years’ History of the Chinese in Singapore was published in London 1923 and reprinted by Oxford University Press in 1967.
+[^5]:Ong Ong Siang’s *One Hundred Years’ History of the Chinese in Singapore* was published in London 1923 and reprinted by Oxford University Press in 1967.
 An annotated edition was published by the National Library Board Singapore in 2016.
-See Song, O. S. (1923).
-One hundred years’ history of the Chinese in Singapore.
+See Song, O. S. (1923). [*One hundred years’ history of the Chinese in Singapore*](http://eresources.nlb.gov.sg/printheritage/detail/f8082431-1c7b-460e-b59c-bbc5793035a3.aspx).
 London: John Murray.
-Retrieved from BooKSG; Song, O. S. (1967).
-One hundred years’ history of the Chinese in Singapore.
+Retrieved from BooKSG; Song, O. S. (1967). [*One hundred years’ history of the Chinese in Singapore*](http://eservice.nlb.gov.sg/item_holding_s.aspx?bid=4590335).
 Singapore: University of Malaya Press.
-(RCLOS 959.57 SON); ); Song, O. S. (2020).
-One hundred years’ history of the Chinese in Singapore: The annotated edition.
+(RCLOS 959.57 SON); ); Song, O. S. (2020). [*One hundred years’ history of the Chinese in Singapore: The annotated edition*](https://eresources.nlb.gov.sg/printheritage/detail/d77d9bfc-e335-4775-a6bf-e8712deaa81f.aspx?s=one%20hundred%20chinese%20history).
 Singapore: National Library Board Singapore.
 Retrieved from BookSG.
-[^6]:
+[^6]:Macmillan, A. (Ed.).
+(1923). [*Seaports of the Far East: Historical and descriptive commercial and industrial facts, figures & resources*](https://eservice.nlb.gov.sg/item_holding.aspx?bid=4320837) (p.
+274).
+London: W. H. & L. Collingridge.
+(Call no.: RRARE 387.10959 MAC; Microfilm no.: NL 14242)
-[^7]:
+[^7]:The full obituary in *The Straits Times* on 31 December 1957 reads: “Mr Lee King Yan, 80, one of the pioneers of photography in the country died at his home in Serangoon Garden Estate yesterday.
+He came to Singapore from China 50 years ago.
+He had received numerous awards for his photography.
+He was the proprietor of the Eastern Photo Studio, Stamford Road.
+Often referred to as the ‘grand old man of photography’, Mr Lee leaves seven sons and four daughters.”
+See [Colony’s grand old man of photography dies at 80](http://eresources.nlb.gov.sg/newspapers/Digitised/Article/straitstimes19571231-1.2.45).
+(1957, December 31). *The Straits Times*, p.
+4. Retrieved from NewspaperSG.
 [^8]:
 [^9]:
 [^10]: